taher27/SwapnilVotingApp/README.md

 -  Now in Local Destination

 -  if it is not showing any error then proceed -> Next

--  Now only select VotingApp\VotingApp or VotingAppNew\VotingApp
+    Now only select VotingApp\VotingApp
-    > Finish
+    -> Finish

  -  else if it is showing error, means there is already a project with same name exist. then change the Directory: like if it is

    C:\Users\Swapnil\git\VotingApp